ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

-I will rewrite the entire application to be less prone to issues, as well as more modular for plugins etc...

 ETA is the end of summer.
 Keep in mind I have other projects too!
 (16/6/2023)

 > Right now you can try out the new plugin based UI and go through the first time setup.
 Next up is constantly running plugins!